AhmedAtya74/System-analysis-and-design/Investigating System Requirements.md

 Users tend to be uncertain of many aspects of system requirements.
 Such requirements models as use cases, activity diagrams, and interaction diagrams can be developed based on user input, but it is often difficult for users to interpret and validate such abstract models.

+requirements models as use cases, activity diagrams, and interaction diagrams

 In comparison, user validation of a user interface is much simpler and more reliable because the user can see and feel the system.
 To most users, the user interface is all that matters.
 Thus, developing user-interface dialogs is a powerful